21 genera

 Flowers: April-July

-Distribution: Endemic to Chelan, Kittitas, and Yakima counties in Washington.
+Distribution: Occurring east of the Cascades crest in Washington, where endemic to Chelan, Kittitas, and Yakima counties in Washington.

 Habitat: Along rocky, usually intermitant streams or springs in sagebrush hills to moderate elevations in the mountains.